risk-first/website/menagerie/Coordination-Risk.md

-**Coordination Risk** is the risk that, a group of people (or processes), maybe with a similar [Goal In Mind]() they can fail to coordinate on a way to meet this goal and end up making things worse.  **Coordination Risk** is embodied in the phrase "Too Many Cooks Spoil The Broth":  more people, opinions or actors often make results worse.
+**Coordination Risk** is the risk that, a group of people (or processes), maybe with a similar [Goal In Mind]() they can fail to coordinate on a way to meet this goal and end up making things worse.  **Coordination Risk** is embodied in the phrase "Too Many Cooks Spoil The Broth":  more people, opinions or agents often make results worse.

-In this section and beyond, we're going to use the term **Actor**, which refers to anything with _agency_ in a system to decide it's own fate.
-That is, an [Actor] has an [Internal Model], and can [take actions] based on it.
-In this section, we're going to consider actors at several different levels (because of [Scale Invariance]).
+In this section and beyond, we're going to use the term **Agent**, which refers to anything with _agency_ in a system to decide it's own fate.
+That is, an [Agent] has an [Internal Model], and can [take actions] based on it.
+In this section, we're going to consider Agents at several different levels (because of [Scale Invariance]).
 We'll look at:
  - People
  - Teams
  - Organisations